List of Nikita characters: Percival "Percy" Rose

 Played by Xander Berkeley, Percy Rose is the Head of Division (through Season 1, and the latter part of Season 2).
 He will stop at nothing to destroy Nikita and protect his empire.
-As witnessed by his co-workers, Percy is more ruthless than as what he seems, being capable of doing anything to achieve what he wants.
+As witnessed by his co-workers, Percy is ruthless, capable of doing anything to achieve what he wants.
 He has a fair set of skills, including using firearms and self-defense tactics.
 He is often sardonic and sarcastic, having a notable dark sense of humor.
 His ambition to eliminate Nikita often drives him into failure, but not before anticipating her every move.
 In Season 2, Percy has been relieved of command and deposed as head of Division after attempting to overtake Oversight—he now resides in a Division jail, miles underground.
 Amanda, promoted to take Percy's place, makes it clear Percy is only alive as Amanda needs him that way; if he dies, the content of the remaining three black boxes will be published, plunging the world into chaos.
 In "Clean Sweep" Percy threatens to release a gas that will kill of all division if Amanda does not agree to let him go.
 Amanda reluctantly agrees to give Percy his freedom but in exchange, she vows that if he ever returns to division she will have him shot dead.
 At the end of the episode, we see Percy is seen talking to Roan and it is hinted that he has a plan to ruin Division.
 In the season two finale, Percy's death comes as he falls trying to kill Nikita.